-(FULL NAME AS PER NRIC / CERTIFICATE OF INCORPORATION IN CAF PITAL LETTERS) Company No / NRIC No. (new) (old) (FULL ADDRESS) ber(s) of TOYO INK GROUP BERHAD hereby appoint:NRIC No. (new) (old) or failing hin NRIC No. (new) (old) Annual Gener Jalan Jalil Pe thereof.
-(Strike out The proportion Proxy 1 Proxy 2 (Should you o Ther, the Chairman of the Meeting as my/our proxy to vote for me/us on al Meeting ("AGM") of the Company to be held at Bukit Jalil Golf & Cour kasa 3, Bukit Jalil 57000 Kuala Lumpur on Thursday, 6 September 2018, a whichever is not desired) Ins of my/our holdings to be represented by my/our proxy(ies) are as-following with the course of my/our proxy as to how to vote on the Resolutions set out in appropriate space.
-Unless otherwise instructed, the proxy may vote or all appropriate space. ntry Resort, 1st Floo at 10.30 a.m. and a ows:- or, Langkawi Room t any adjournmen ng, please indicat NO. RESO LUTIONS FOR AGAINST prove the payment of Directors' Fees for the financial year ending 31 a 2019 2.
-To ap prove the payment of Directors' Benefit from the 16th AGM until the AGM 3.
-Re-el ection of Tuan Hj.
-Ir.
-Yusoff Bin Daud as Director 4.
-Re-el ection of Mr. Tham Kut Cheong as Director appoint Messrs.
-UHY as Auditors of the Company and to authorize the tors to fix their remuneration 2 6.
-Autho ority to issue shares pursuant to Section 75 and 76 of the Companies 016 7.
-Conti nuing in office Of Mr. Tham Kut Cheong as Independent Non-Executive tor 2 nuing in office Of Mr. You Tong Lioung @ Yew Tong Leong as endent Non-Executive Director Signed this day of2018 No. of Shar es held CDS Accoun ature/Common Se al of Member(s)
+(FULL NAME AS PER NRIC / CERTIFICATE OF INCORPORATION IN CAPITAL LETTERS) Company No/ NRIC No. (new) (old) (FULL ADDRESS) (FULL ADDRESS) being a member(s) of TOYO INK GROUP BERHAD hereby appoint: NRIC No. (new) (old) or failing him/her, NRIC No. (new) (old) of (FULL ADDRESS) or failing him/her, the Chairman of the Meeting as my/our proxy to vote for me/us on my/our behalf at the Sev General Meeting ("AGM") of the Company to be held at Bukit Jalil Golf & Country Resort, 1st Floor, Langkawi Room, J Jalil 57000 Kuala Lumpur on Wednesday, 4 September 2019, at 10.30 a.m. and at any adjournment thereof.
+(Strike out whichever is not desired) The proportions of my/our holdings to be represented by my/our proxy(ies) are as-follows:- Proxy 1 % Proxy 2 % (Should you desire to direct your Proxy as to how to vote on the Resolutions set out in the Notice of Meeting, plea appropriate space.
+Unless otherwise instructed, the proxy may vote or abstain from voting at his discretion.) ase indicate e an "X" in th NO. RESOLUTIONS FOR AGAINST Ordinary Resolution 1 - To declare a final single tier dividend Ordinary Resolution 2 - To approve the payment of Directors' Fees in respect of the financial year ending 31 March 2020 3.
+Ordinary Resolution 3 - To approve the payment of Directors' Benefit from the 17th AGM until the 18th AGM 4.
+Ordinary Resolution 4 - Re-election of Mr. You Tong Lioung @ Yew Tong Leong as Director 5.
+Ordinary Resolution 5 - Re-election of Mr. Song Kok Cheong as Director 6.
+Ordinary Resolution 6 - Re-election of Mr. Chew Cheong Loong as Director 7.
+Ordinary Resolution 7 - To re-appoint Messrs.
+UHY as Auditors of the Company and to authorise the Directors to fix their remuneration 8.
+Ordinary Resolution 8 - Authority to issue shares pursuant to Sections 75 and 76 of the Companies Act 2016 9.
+Ordinary Resolution 9 - Continuing in office of Mr. Tham Kut Cheong as Independent Non- Executive Director 10.
+Ordinary Resolution 10 - Continuing in office of Mr. You Tong Lioung @ Yew Tong Leong as Independent Non-Executive Director 11.
+Special Resolution - Proposed Adoption of the New Constitution of the Company Signed this day of2019 No. of Shares held CDS Account No. Tel No. (during office hours) n Seal of I Member(s)